 An interesting case in 2000 came about when a decision of the Classification Office was appealed to the Film and Literature Board of Review.
 The Board's decision was appealed to the High Court, on a question of law, and the matter was finally decided by the Court of Appeal.

 In this case, two videos were imported from the United States by Living Word Distributors Limited.
 The videos were titled Gay Rights / Special Rights: Inside the Homosexual Agenda and AIDS: What You Haven't Been Told.
 The videos opposed awarding equal rights to gay, lesbian, bisexual and transgendered individuals, and blamed homosexuality for the spread of HIV and AIDS.
-Find out more about about the classification history of these publications, and the involvement of the Courts, on the history timeline
+Find out more on the history timeline

 The Chief Censor can decide to 'call in' a film or game that has been classified unrestricted in the UK or Australia, and have the Classification Office classify it using New Zealand's classification criteria, which may be different to criteria used overseas.